 Reishi is thought to reduce overall stress by calming and relaxing the mind, allowing for a better response to emotional triggers.

-The mushroom has been shown to modulate LDL and HDL levels, having a positive effect on maintaining a healthy blood pressure.
+Animal studies have shown that Reishi may have a positive effect on maintaining a healthy blood pressure.
+(2)

-Aside from its ability to reduce blood pressure, Reishi is thought to support an overall healthy heart by reducing stress and improving blood circulation.
+Reishi is thought to support an overall healthy heart by reducing stress and improving blood circulation.
+(3)

-The most well known health benefit of Reishi is to support the immune system, effectively combating a host of diseases, illnesses and allergies.
+The most well known health benefit of Reishi is to support the immune system, effectively supporting the foundation for overall health.

 Beta-D Glucans and Triterpenes